MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-ad-fs-application-overview.md

 ## AD FS application migration insights status updates

-Once there is an update to the application, internal agents syncs the updates within few minutes.
-However, AD FS migration insights jobs responsible for evaluating the updates and computes new migration status.
-Those jobs are scheduled to run every 24 hours, which means data will be computed only once in a day at around 00:00 UTC timezone.
+When the application is updated, internal agents sync the updates within few minutes.
+However, AD FS migration insights jobs are responsible for evaluating the updates and compute a new migration status.
+Those jobs are scheduled to run every 24 hours, which means that the data will be computed only once in a day, at around 00:00 Coordinated Universal Time (UTC).

 |Result  |Pass/Warning/Fail  |Description  |
 |---------|---------|---------|